 The first and most obvious way to make money is to get a job.
 Start looking for a job at least 6 months before your graduation date, as the application process can take quite a while.
 As this is a topic that deserves much more than a simple paragraph, you should start by reading our in-depth guides to working in the Netherlands and getting a graduate job in the Netherlands!
 Be proactive in your search by going on College Life Work to see newly posted job offers.

-Another (easier) way to make money is simply to learn how to stop spending it, or rather how to spend it wisely.
+Another (easier) way to make money is simply to learn how to stop spending it, or rather how to spend it wisely and, for instance, take care of your credit score.
 While you won’t actually be making more money, you won’t pointlessly be losing itsome either.
 Though the first instinct of many newly employed graduates is to splurge on small luxuries, by curbing your overspending habits, you’ll gain precious knowledge and restraint that will come in handy/be useful through the whole of your adult life.

 Learn how to budget